Quick Summary

 King Rajendra I’s reign (1014-1044 CE) marked the pinnacle of Chola power and influence:

 The Chola Empire reached its expansion potential.
-It covered the northern regions of Sri Lanka right up to the northern Godavari-Krishna River basin.
-It stretched up to the Konkan Coast, Malabar Coast, Lakshadweep, and Maldives.
-Rajendra Chola I acclaimed Odisha, Srivijaya Kingdom, parts of Sri Lanka, Ganges-Hooghly-Damodar Basin, Maldives, and more.
+It covered the northern regions of Sri Lanka right up to the northern Godavari-Krishna River basin and stretched to the Konkan Coast, Malabar Coast, Lakshadweep, and Maldives.
+Rajendra Chola I claimed Odisha, the Srivijaya Kingdom, parts of Sri Lanka, the Ganges-Hooghly-Damodar Basin, the Maldives, and more.

 The Cholas defeated the Pallavas in South India.
 The empire’s uphill development was set in motion in the ninth century.
 They successfully ruled most of South India.
 They directed expansion strategies towards the Malay Peninsula and Sri Lanka.